Close the Gap Between Planning and Execution with Decision Automation

 - Provide product portfolio adjustments in e-commerce based on dynamic changes in brick & mortar data

-- Automatically adjust planning parameters such as lead-times, demand, and lead-time variability, target service levels, based on both actual data and future information
+- Automatically adjust planning parameters such as lead times, demand, lead-time variability, and target service levels, based on both actual data and future information

 - Create more efficient transportation routes

 Another top-of-mind need is a scalable approach to high-quality plans for extremely large transactions and complex planning problems.
-Solvoyo demonstrates great advantage, thanks to our supercomputer-like computational capacity in the cloud.
+Solvoyo demonstrates a great advantage, thanks to our supercomputer-like computational capacity in the cloud.
 To achieve a high degree of decision automation, Solvoyo generates plans at the lowest required resolution, enabling immediate execution.

 In summary, measurable value in supply chain planning comes from decision automation that successfully creates executable plans requiring little or no intervention.
 Artificial Intelligence and Machine Learning are valuable tools in a toolbox full of many other valuable tools to achieve that end goal.
 Let Solvoyo drag your planners out of the routine rot with Excel and give them the time and the tools to add real value.